2023 Solar Incentives Guide for La Mirada, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives encourage people to switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-Different kinds of incentives, like cash back, discounts or monthly utility bill credits, might be available to you.
-Some incentives may be offered by the state of California, by your utility company or by county or municipality, while other incentives are federal.
-Some broad categories of solar incentives include:
+Solar incentives are meant to encourage homeowners to make the switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+Different kinds of incentives, like cash back, discounts or credit towards your monthly utility bill, might be available to you.
+Some incentives may be offered by the California government, by your utility company or by county or municipality, while others are federal.
+You might qualify for any of the following types of solar incentives:

 • Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
 Property tax exemptions allow you to exclude the added value of your solar system when you're calculating the amount of property tax you need to pay on your home.